TrevorBai/Data-Structures/Tree/README.md

-## This is a Binary Search Tree Implementation in JavaScript
+## Binary Search Tree and Binary Heaps Implementation in JavaScript